kantakt2/TreeJSTrackBallProgrammatically/README.md

 # Accessing the Files In This Repo:

-https://orvillechomer.github.io/miscJsFiles/{rest of path to file}
+https://orvillechomer.github.io/miscJsFiles/ {rest of path to file}